Filipino language: Comparison of Filipino and Tagalog

-Political designations aside, Tagalog and Filipino are linguistically the same; sharing, among other things, the same grammatical structure.
+Political designations aside, Tagalog and Filipino are linguistically the same, sharing, among other things, the same grammatical structure.
 On May 23, 2007, Ricardo Maria Nolasco, KWF chair and a linguistics expert, acknowledged in a keynote speech during the NAKEM Conference at the Mariano Marcos State University in Batac, Ilocos Norte, that Filipino was simply Tagalog in syntax and grammar, with as yet no grammatical element or lexicon coming from Ilokano, Cebuano, Hiligaynon, or any of the other Philippine languages.
 He said further that this is contrary to the intention of Republic Act No. 7104, which requires that the national language be developed and enriched by the lexicon of the country's other languages, something toward which the commission was working.
 On August 24, 2007, Nolasco elaborated further on the relationship between Tagalog and Filipino in a separate article, as follows:

 In connection with the use of Filipino, or specifically the promotion of the national language, the related term Tagalista is frequently used.
 While the word Tagalista literally means "one who specializes in Tagalog language or culture" or a "Tagalog specialist", in the context of the debates on the national language and "Imperial Manila", the word Tagalista is used as a reference to "people who promote or would promote the primacy of Tagalog at the expense of [the] other [Philippine] indigenous tongues".

 Example

 This is a translation of Article 1 of the Universal Declaration of Human Rights.
-Usually, the diacritics are not written and the syntax and grammar is based from Tagalog.
+Usually, the diacritics are not written, and the syntax and grammar are based on that of Tagalog.